AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data/event-data.md

 Events are time-oriented operational data.
 All event data must have a type.
 You can create and manage a set of namespace-scoped Event Types, which are definitions for domain-specific events and surrounding metadata.

-The [Event Type Store APIs](xref:EventTypeStore) allow you to set up the event types, reference data types, and enumerations.
+The [Event Type Store APIs](xref:EventTypeStore) allow you to set up the Event Types, Reference Data Types, and Enumerations.

 An Event Type is a collection of properties, each configured as: